jaho1986/InterviewQuestions/Microservices.md

 #### Principles of Microservices:
--   Microservices should not care code or data.
+-   Microservices should not share code or data.
 -   Avoid unnecesary coupling between services and software components.
 -   Independence and autonomy are more important than code re-usability.
--   Each Microservice should be responsible for a single systgem function or process.
+-   Each Microservice should be responsible for a single system function or process.
 -   Microservices are not allowed to communicate directly with each other, they should make use of an event/message bus to communicate with one another.